-For 2023 our Gatherings season will be held On the Second Saturday of the Month at the Great Aunt Stella Center for most of the season, with 2 special outdoor Gatherings at the Anne Springs Close Greenway in Fort Mill, South Carolina.
+Each year, our Gatherings season will be held On the Second Saturday of the Month at the Great Aunt Stella Center for most of the season, with other events at Saint Martins Episcopal Church.

 Gatherings showcase award-winning regional, national, and international performers from the musical traditions that contribute to the Carolina Piedmont sound: Old-Time, Bluegrass, Celtic, Blues, Gospel, Americana, Contemporary Folk, and Balladry.